Together-NZ/contact-energy/README.md

 Interacts with the Electricity Authority's EMI API to retrieve real-time dispatch data for New Zealand's electricity market.

-**Key Features:**

-* Fetches real-time data on load, generation, and prices per point of connection (POC).
-* Calculates total/average prices and identifies highest/lowest prices.
-* Filters generators and loads.
-* Includes optional continuous monitoring (commented out by default).

 ### HomeIQ API Exploration Test (`homeiq-api-exploration-test.ipynb`)

 Explores NZTA API for EV/PHEV vehicle data (from 2020 onwards) and LINZ API for geospatial data.

-**Key Features:**

-* Loads EV dataset (make, model, fuel consumption).
-* Basic data exploration and dataset summary.
-* LINZ API queries for land and property details.
-* Potential for cross-analysis of vehicle and property data.

 ### Fetch NZ Addresses (`fetch_nz_addresses.py`)

 Script to fetch New Zealand address data from LINZ using the Web Feature Service (WFS) API.

+### Stats NZ API Call (`statsnz_api_call.py`)

+Script to fetch demographic and population data from Stats NZ.

 **Key Features:**

-* Fetches address data as a GeoDataFrame.
+* Fetches demographic data from Stats NZ APIs.
-* Supports spatial filtering with bounding boxes and attribute filtering with CQL.
-* Easily adjustable for fetching specific numbers of features or complete datasets.
+* Easily customizable for specific data queries.

 **Usage Example:**

 * Set your API key in the script.
-* Run the script with parameters for `max_features` or spatial filters (`bbox`).
+* Execute the script to retrieve demographic data.

 **Sample Output:**

-* GeoDataFrame showing address details.
+* JSON data displaying demographic details.

-*Note:* You can always generate free API key and monitor API rate limits.
+*Note:* You can always generate free API keys and monitor API rate limits.

 ---